 (c) Product Liability Lawyers

 Product liability cases involve claims by people who have been injured by defective medical devices, dangerous prescription drugs, hazardous materials, or other harmful products.
 Product liability cases are somewhat unique in the field of personal injury because most product claims end up as part of a “mass tort” in which hundreds or thousands of other plaintiffs are filing identical lawsuits involving the same product.
-For example, over 100,000 people filed lawsuits claiming that they developed cancer from using the weedkiller Roundup.

 Many personal injury lawyers don’t really handle mass tort product liability cases because they involve a much different process than a normal personal injury case.
 Getting compensation for someone who has a mass tort product claim often takes years and requires a unique administrative structure that a lot of injury lawyers simply don’t have and are not interested in.
 If you have a product liability you will need to look for lawyers that specifically handle those cases.

 (d) Medical Malpractice Lawyers